 If you move your cursor backward to the start of "world," you'll notice that the selection shrinks back to just "water."
 In other words, it includes only that part of the text you originally started to select.
 Now you can move your mouse cursor forward to select the rest of your text, as desired.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12435) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, and 2021.
+This tip (12435) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Overcoming Automatic Word Selection.

 Author Bio